For the purpose of the General Data Protection Regulation (“GDPR”) the Data Controller is Julian Dabbs (email@example.com).

 We also collect information from third party sites, such as advertising platforms and our fraud detection provider.

-As part of our commitment to the privacy of Customers and visitors to our Sites more generally, we want to be clear about the sorts of information we will collect from You.
+As part of our commitment to the privacy of our customers and visitors to our Sites more generally, we want to be clear about the sorts of information we will collect from you.

-When you visit our Sites or use our Application(s), you are asked to provide information about Yourself including your name, contact details, order details and payment information such as credit or debit card information.
+When you visit the Sites or make a Fetch order through the Sites, you are asked to provide information about yourself including your name, contact details, order details and payment information such as credit or debit card information.
 We may also collect your date of birth to verify your age when you purchase age restricted items.

-We also collect information about your usage of the Sites and Application(s) and information about you from any messages you post to the Sites or when you contact us or provide feedback, including via e-mail, letter, phone or chat function.
+We also collect information about your usage of the Sites and information about you from any messages you post to the Sites or when you contact us or provide us with feedback, including via e-mail, letter, phone or chat function.
 If you contact us by phone, we may record the call for training and service improvement purposes, and make notes in relation to your call.

-We collect technical information from your mobile device or computer, such as its operating system, the device and connection type and the IP address from which you are accessing our Services.
+We collect technical information from your mobile device or computer, such as its operating system, the device and connection type and the IP address from which you are accessing our Sites.

 We process health information about you only where you volunteer and consent to this, for example if you specify any food allergies.